ESOF-423/FireBindex/docs/UserDocumentation.md

 ### Add a Service

 - Log into Bindex.tk as instructed above
-- Click on **Service** in navigation bar at the top of the screen
+- Click on **Create New** in navigation bar at the top of the screen and select **Service**
 - You should see a form on the screen to add a service
 - Enter the service's information
 - Click the **Submit** button

+### Add a New Admin

+- Log into Bindex.tk as instructed above
+- Click on **Create New** in navigation bar at the top of the screen and select **Admin**
+- You should see a form on the screen to add a admin
+- Enter the admin's information
+- Click the **Submit** button

 ### Check Members in to Events

 - Log into Bindex.tk as instructed above
 - Click the **Member Check In** button in the navigation bar at the top of the screen
 - You should see a list of events happening at the Belgrade Senior Center
 - Choose the event you would like to sign into and click the **Sign in to Event** button on the right
-- You should now see two feilds where you can enter your first and last name followed by a table showing all members
+- You should now see two fields where you can enter your first and last name followed by a table showing all members
 - Enter your first and last name (this is not case sensitive) and click the **Check In** button OR
 - Find your name on the list of members and click **Check In**

+### View All Members

+- Log into Bindex.tk as instructed above
+- Click on **Members** in navigation bar at the top of the screen
+- You should see a table listing all the members at the senior center

+### View All Events

+- Log into Bindex.tk as instructed above
+- Click on **Events** in navigation bar at the top of the screen
+- You should see a table listing all the events at the senior center

+### View All Services

+- Log into Bindex.tk as instructed above
+- Click on **Services** in navigation bar at the top of the screen
+- You should see a table listing all the services at the senior center

 ### View Event Attendance

 - Log into Bindex.tk as instructed above
-- Click on **Event** in navigation bar at the top of the screen
+- Click on **Events** in navigation bar at the top of the screen
 - You should see a table listing all the events at the senior center
 - Click the **View Attendance** button next to the event you are interested in
 - You should be redirected to a page listing the people that signed in to that event